Gaza braces for Israeli ground assault, fears of conflict spreading grow

 GAZA/JERUSALEM - Israeli troops prepared on Sunday for a ground assault on the Hamas-controlled Gaza Strip as the country hit back for an unprecedented assault on its territory, and Iran warned of “far-reaching consequences” if Israel’s bombardment was not stopped.

-Israel has vowed to annihilate the militant group Hamas in retaliation for a rampage in which its fighters stormed through Israeli towns eight days ago, shooting men, women and children and seizing hostages in the worst attack on civilians in the country's history.
+Israel has vowed to annihilate the militant group Hamas in retaliation for a rampage by its fighters in Israeli towns eight days ago in which its militants shot men, women and children and seized hostages in the worst attack on civilians in the country’s history.

-Some 1,300 people were killed in the unexpected onslaught, which shook the country because of horrifying mobile phone video footage and reports from medical and emergency services of atrocities in the towns and kibbutzes that were overrun.
+Some 1,300 people were killed in the unexpected onslaught, which shook the country with horrifying mobile phone video footage and reports from medical and emergency services of atrocities in the overrun towns and kibbutzes.

 The expected ground assault had not begun by the early hours of Sunday.

+US Secretary of State Antony Blinken began a meeting with Saudi Crown Prince Mohammed Bin Salman in Riyadh soon after 7:30am (12.30pm Singapore time), a US official said, as he works with regional allies to prevent the war from spiralling into a bigger conflict, and help win release of the hostages.

-Gaza authorities said more than 2,200 people have been killed, a quarter of them children, and nearly 10,000 wounded.
+Gaza authorities said more than 2,300 people had been killed, a quarter of them children, and nearly 10,000 wounded.
 Rescue workers searched desperately for survivors of nighttime air raids.
 One million people had reportedly left their homes.

-Israeli Prime Minister Benjamin Netanyahu's government also told Lebanese militant group Hezbollah not to start a war on a second front, threatening the "destruction of Lebanon" if it did.
+Israeli Prime Minister Benjamin Netanyahu’s government also told the militant group Hezbollah, which neighbours Israel to the north, not to start a war on a second front, threatening the “destruction of Lebanon” if it did.

+On Sunday, a senior Israeli official accused Iran of trying to open such a second front by deploying weapons in or through Syria, in a response to a post on social media platform X that posited such a scenario.

+“They (Iranians) are,” wrote Joshua Zarka, head of strategic affairs for Israel’s foreign ministry.

-Iran's mission go the United Nations warned late on Saturday that if Israel's "war crimes and genocide" were not halted immediately, "the situation could spiral out of control" and have far-reaching consequences.
+Iran’s mission to the United Nations warned late on Saturday that if Israel’s “war crimes and genocide” were not halted immediately, “the situation could spiral out of control” and have far-reaching consequences.

-Hamas leader Ismail Haniyeh met with Iran's foreign minister on Saturday in Qatar, where they discussed the Palestinian group's attack in Israel "and agreed to continue cooperation" to achieve the group's goals, Hamas said in a statement.
+Hamas leader Ismail Haniyeh, meeting Iran’s foreign minister on Saturday in Qatar, discussed the Palestinian group’s attack in Israel “and agreed to continue co-operation” to achieve the group’s goals, Hamas said in a statement.

+The Israeli military said that in an air strike in Khan Younis, it killed a commander of Hamas’ elite Nukhba Force who led the Oct 7 attack on the two Israeli border villages of Nirim and Nir Oz.

-U.S. President Joe Biden and other world leaders warned against any country broadening the conflict.
-And international organizations and aid groups urged calm and pressed Israel to allow humanitarian assistance to get through.
+US President Joe Biden and other world leaders warned against any country broadening the conflict.
+International organisations and aid groups urged calm and pressed Israel to allow humanitarian assistance to get through.

-In New York, Russia asked the U.N.
-Security Council to vote on Monday on a draft resolution on the Israel-Hamas conflict that calls for a humanitarian ceasefire and condemns violence against civilians and all acts of terrorism.
+In New York, Russia asked the United Nations Security Council to vote on Monday on a draft resolution on the Israel-Hamas conflict that calls for a humanitarian ceasefire and condemns violence against civilians and all acts of terrorism.

-On Saturday, Biden called Netanyahu and, while reiterating "unwavering" support for Israel, discussed international coordination to ensure innocent civilians have access to water, food and medical care.
+Mr Biden called Mr Netanyahu on Saturday and, while reiterating “unwavering” support for Israel, discussed international coordination to ensure innocent civilians have access to water, food and medical care.

-Biden also spoke with Palestinian President Mahmoud Abbas, who stressed the urgent need to allow urgent humanitarian aid corridors in Gaza.
+Mr Biden also spoke with Palestinian President Mahmoud Abbas, who stressed the urgent need to allow humanitarian aid corridors in Gaza.

-The U.S. Department of Defense said the Eisenhower aircraft carrier strike group would start moving towards the Eastern Mediterranean to join another carrier strike group already there.
+The US Department of Defence said the Eisenhower aircraft carrier strike group would start moving towards the eastern Mediterranean to join another carrier strike group already there.

-Defense Secretary Lloyd Austin said it was "part of our effort to deter hostile actions against Israel or any efforts toward widening this war following Hamas's attack on Israel."
+Defence Secretary Lloyd Austin said it was “part of our effort to deter hostile actions against Israel or any efforts toward widening this war following Hamas’ attack on Israel”.

+On Saturday, it said it would guarantee the safety of Palestinians fleeing on two main roads until 4pm.
+Troops were massing as the deadline passed.

-Hamas told people not to leave and says roads out are unsafe.
-It said dozens of people were killed in strikes on cars and trucks carrying refugees on Friday, which Reuters could not independently verify.
+Hamas told people not to leave, saying roads out were unsafe.
+It said dozens of people had been killed in strikes on cars and trucks carrying refugees on Friday.
+Reuters could not independently verify this claim.

 Some residents said they would not leave, remembering the “Nakba,” or “catastrophe,” when many Palestinians were forced from their homes during the 1948 war that accompanied Israel’s creation.